 An alternative to mapping a class to table or view columns is to map a query.
-For that, we use the <subselect> element, which is mutually exclusive with <subclass>, <joined-subclass> and <union-subclass>.
-The subselect may also be specified as a <class> attribute.
+For that, we use the subselect> element, which is mutually exclusive with subselect and subselect and subselect and subselect are a solution-subclass.
+The subselect may also be specified as a solution attribute.
 The content of the subselect element is a SQL query: